-The net pension liability (NPL) is calculated separately for each system and represents that particular system's total pension liability determined in accordance with GASB Statement No. 67 less that System's fiduciary net position.
+The net pension liability (NPL) represents the system's total pension liability determined in accordance with GASB Statement No. 67 less that System's fiduciary net position.
 The Library's proportional share of the NPL amounts for SCRS is presented below: